 - You are also free to use a different form as long as it is properly signed and witnessed.

 You should give copies of the completed form to your agent and alternate agent, to your physician(s), your family and to any health care facility where you reside or at which you are likely to receive care.
 You should keep a list of those who have copies in case you revoke or revise the document in the future.
-You have the right to revoke all or part of this advance directive for health care or replace this form at any time.
+You have the right to revoke all or part of this advance directive for health care or replace this form at any time, with the exception of the Waiver of Right to Request or Object to Treatment.
+This Waiver may only be suspended or revoked when you are deemed to have capacity.
 If you do revoke it, all old copies should be destroyed.

 You should also file your Advance Directive with the Vermont Advance Directive Registry (VADR).
 To access it go to the VT Health Department’s website.

 You may wish to read the booklet Taking Steps by the Vermont Ethics Network to help you think about and discuss different choices and situations with your agent or loved ones.
 You can reach them by calling 802-828-2909 or by e-mail email@example.com.
 Forms may also be downloaded from their website, www.vtethicsnetwork.org.

 To read documents in .pdf format you must have Adobe Acrobat Reader.
 Download a free copy by clicking on the adobe reader icon below.